jimbobbennett/StarWarsCopilot/6-rag/README.md

     }
     ```

-    Your instructor can provide this key.
+    Your instructor can provide the connection string.

-1. Add a new property to the `ToolsOptions` class for this key:
+1. Add a new property to the `ToolsOptions` class for the connection string:

     ```cs
     /// <summary>